jengelh/g-manual/index.rst

 5. MariaDB
 ==========

+MariaDB/MySQL is used to store the user database amongst a few auxiliary configuration parameters.
+If you plan on erecting a multi-host Gromox cluster, this database is the one that is meant to be globally available to all nodes that will eventually be running Gromox services.

+A preexisting MariaDB/MySQL server may be used.
+All the standard tools and procedures that the world community has developed around SQL are applicable, in terms of e.g. configuration, backup/restore, and replication.

-Install MariaDB/MySQL and have the service started both on next boot and immediately, then create a blank database and a user that can access it.
+Assuming though that you are going for a new SQL server instance, source the MariaDB/MySQL packages from your environment, and have the service started both on next boot and immediately.

 .. image:: mysql-1.png

 .. image:: mysql-2.png

-Following that, create a blank database and user identity for accessing it.
+After the installation, do create a blank database and user identity for accessing it.

 .. image:: mysql-3.png